The linkage principle for restricted critical level representations of affine Kac-Moody algebras: Restricted representations

-In this section we recall one of the most significant structures that we encounter for the category $\CO$ of an affine Kac-Moody algebra at the critical level.
+In this section we recall one of the most significant structures that we encounter for the category $\CO$ of an affine Kac--Moody algebra at the critical level.
 Recall that we add the derivation operator $D$ to the central extension of the loop algebra corresponding to $\fg$.
-This allows us to consider $\CO$ (and the deformed versions $\CO_A$) as graded categories, i.e.~ there is a natural shift functor $T$ on $\CO$ and the associated {\em graded center} $\CA=\bigoplus_{n\in\DZ}\End(\id, T^n)$ of $\CO$.
-We use this graded center to define the {\em restricted representations} of $\hfg$.
+This allows us to consider $\CO$ (and the deformed versions $\CO_A$) as graded categories.